jlmelville/uwot/README.md

 matrix support is limited by the nearest neighbor search routine: Annoy is intended for dense vectors.
 Adding a library for sparse nearest neighbor search would be a good extension.
-* If `n_sgd_threads` is set larger than `1`, then even if you use `set.seed`, results of the embeddings are not repeatable, This is because there is no locking carried out on the underlying coordinate matrix, and work is partitioned by edge not vertex and a given vertex may be processed by different threads.
-The order in which reads and writes occur is of course at the whim of the thread scheduler.
-This is the same behavior as largeVis.

 * I haven't applied `uwot` on anything much larger than MNIST and Fashion MNIST (so at least around 100,000 rows with 500-1,000 columns works fine).
 Bear in mind that Annoy itself says it works best with dimensions < 100, but still works